grisselfaura/Milestone-Third-Project-Data-Centric-Dev/README.md

 8. [Logout]: user can log simply log out of their account.

-8. [Add/edit/delete Recipe]: user can enter recipes using the recipe form available.
+8. [Add_Recipe][Edit_Recipe][Delete_Recipe]: user can enter recipes using the recipe form available.
 In addtion they can edit or delete and to select if recipe is for public display.

 9. [Flashed Messages]: The app uses the flask flash method to communicate important events to the user and make it user friendly.